 The story of Harbor Light Brewing is one that began by accident.
 In fact, it was a mistake that led us here, but life has a funny way of turning mistakes into learning experiences and learning experiences into successes.
 A few years back, Bill and I were brought together for a somber occasion, a mutual friend’s visitation.
-We were set to go together with our wives, but somehow I got my days jumbled up and we missed it.
+We were set to go together with a few rugby buddies and my wife, but somehow I got my days jumbled up and we missed it (we were a week early).
 Bill so graciously called me a “dumbass” and invited my wife and I back to his home for a few beers.

 When we got to Bill’s place we saw that he was a serious home brewer and he offered a splended verity of beer as promised.
 This was quite the risk for my wife (Sigrid) who tries to stick to light, tangy, citrus beers.
 Sure enough, the first thing Bill brought out was a dark coffee stout.
 My wife look terrified.
 There was no way that she would like it, but she was polite and accepted it anyway.

-The four of us get to shooting the bull for awhile until Bill offers up another round.
+The gang continued to give me the raspberries and shooting the bull for awhile until Bill offers up another round.
 To my surprise, my wife’s glass is empty and she’s actually willing to try another mystery drink.
-This time, Bill brings out a maple syrup brew.
+This time, Bill brings out a maple porter.
 Another dark beer, another look of terror from my wife, but ultimately another empty glass.

-This same pattern continued on as we tried two more beers, a blue spruce and a lemongrass ale.
+This same pattern continued on as we tried two more beers, a spruce tipped ale and a lemongrass ale.
 By the end of the night, I knew these brews were meant to be shared.
 Not long after, Bill and I decided to go into business together opening a brewery in South Haven, MI and the rest is history.
-And by history I mean five years of permits, structural problems, and business meetings that eventually led us here… but hey, the beer is good.
+And by history I mean four years of locating just the right location, then permits, structural challenges, and a bit of sweat equity … but hey, the beer is good.

 The Story of How I Learned to Love Craft Beer (With Notes¹)